Fondue Fuel

 Return the burner to a stable position under the pot and use a match to light it.
 Leave the air holes open.
 The larger the opening, the higher the heat coming out of your fondue burner.
 When you are done eating, simply put the cover on the burner and it will smother the fire.

-If you have misplaced the burner for your fondue pot, you may be able to use a "sterno" type of burner for your hot oil, broth or cheese fondue.
-A sterno is fuel in a container such as this Cooking Fuel - Gel.
+If you have misplaced the burner for your fondue pot, you may be able to use a “Sterno” type of burner for your hot oil, broth or cheese fondue.
+Sterno is a brand name for fuel in a container such as this Sterno fuel.

-Find out more about fondue fuel, fondue sets and fondue pots here.
+Find out more about fondue fuel, fondue sets, and fondue pots here.
+You can shop online for fondue fuel here.